heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 Check the following elements:

-- The student is in the list of students
+- [x] The student is in the list of students
-- The student is in alphabetical order
+- [x] The student is in alphabetical order
-- The GitHub profile is mentioned next to the name of the student
+- [x] The GitHub profile is mentioned next to the name of the student
-- The issue is linked to the pull request, if not, link it yourself as the student do not have the rights to do so
+- [x] The issue is linked to the pull request, if not, link it yourself as the student do not have the rights to do so

 If they are conflicts because the students are editing the same lines, fix the conflict yourself so the students can focus on the content.
 You can use the GitHub web interface.
-Please be aware that GitHub can take some time to update the changes.
+Please be aware that GitHub can take some time to update the changes even though you have resolved the conflict.

 If students have submitted their pull request from their `main` branch, review it but add the following comment on the pull request: